Irish Film Classification Office: Refusals and bans

 Despite the recommendations in the 2000 review of certification that no further films be banned, bans are still occasionally issued, although usually overturned on appeal.
 Boy Eats Girl, a 2005 movie, was initially banned, with the option of a cut being provided to the producers.
 On appeal, the film was passed uncut, and granted a 15A rating, although the video certificate was raised to 18.

 Movies which are never submitted for cinema release in Ireland are occasionally banned on attempted video releases, although only one such order was made in 2004, banning the pornographic Anabolic Initiations 5, with the appeals board upholding the censor's order.
 One order was issued in 2005, reiterating the ban on Deep Throat.
 The only order in 2006 banned the pornographic film Steal Runaway.

-Films and videos prohibited by the Classifier/Censor include: